HS2 automated people mover: History

 Renderings of the people mover were revealed in July 2019 and Schedule 17 approval was granted in 2020.
 Revised plans for the people mover were submitted to Solihull Council on 3 February 2022, with the altered alignment of an approximately 815 m section, developed in conjunction with the Urban Growth Company (of Solihull Council).
 This would allow for possible future commercial developments, a proposed redevelopment of Birmingham International railway station, as well as including additional planting and artwork.
 These plans were approved on 29 April 2022.

 Procurement for the system started in 2023.
-Two contracts, for the design, supply, operation and maintenance (for 25 years) of the APM system, worth £269 million, are expected to be awarded in 2026.
+Two contracts, for the design, supply, operation and maintenance (for 25 years) of the APM system, worth £269 million, were originally expected to be awarded in 2026.
 Poma and Doppelmayr were shortlisted and invited to submit tenders in February 2025.
-A separate contract for its construction worth up to £154 million will be awarded in 2028 and is planned to run until 2033.
+In June 2026, a separate contract for its construction, worth £184.8 million, was tendered which will run from April 2029 to July 2033.
 The infrastructure contractor will also serve as the principal contractor, managing the systems contractor and co-ordinating with other HS2 contractors.